Foundation For California Community Colleges

 How to Apply

-Important Note: The Foundation For California Community Colleges does not operate a standard open application process for most programs.
-Grant opportunities are released through competitive Request for Applications (RFA) or Request for Proposals (RFP) processes on a program-by-program basis.
+Important Note: The Foundation For California Community Colleges does not operate a standard open application process for most programmes.
+Grant opportunities are released through competitive Request for Applications (RFA) or Request for Proposals (RFP) processes on a programme-by-programme basis.

 Breaking Barriers to Employment Initiative: